If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 You can always start off writing about whatever you want related to travel, and narrow down your focus as time goes by and you realize what you enjoy writing about most.

-Step 2: Choose a domain name
+Step 2: Choose a name for your travel blog with matching domain

-The next step to starting a travel blog is choosing a name for it.
+The first step to starting a travel blog is choosing a name for it.
 Your blog name will be the first impression that you have on people, so it’s important to pick a good one!

 Here are some tips for choosing the perfect travel blog name:

-• Make sure it’s easy to spell, pronounce, and remember
+• Make sure it’s easy to spell, pronounce, and remember.

-• Try to choose a name that has the .com ending available (avoid endings like .net or .org as they are less common and harder to remember)
+• Try to choose a name that has the .com ending available.
+Avoid endings like .net or .org as they are less common and harder to remember.

-• Check to see that the corresponding social media handles are available
+• Check to see that the corresponding social media handles are available.

-• When in doubt, you can always just use your own name
+• When in doubt, you can always just use your own name.

-This guide contains a TON of great suggestions for choosing a memorable name for your travel blog, and how to come up with ideas if you have no idea where to start.
+👉 If you need some help coming up with a name for your blog, here are suggestions for choosing a travel blog name and how to brainstorm ideas if you have no idea where to start.

-Step 3: Get hosting
+Step 3: Get hosting for your travel blog

 Once you have chosen a name for your travel blog, you will need to register it and get web hosting.

-If you buy your domain name through an outside company, you can expect to pay $15 to $20 for it.
+If you buy your domain name through an outside company, you can expect to pay $15 to $20 a year for it.
+However, if you sign up for web hosting through Bluehost, you can get your domain name for free.

 Here are the detailed steps to set up web hosting with Bluehost:

-1. Click the “Get Started” button on this page
+1. Click the “Get Started” button

 2. Select your hosting plan